DipeshGod/react_testing_antd/README.md

 # Test Driven Development with React

-This project was created to demonstrate testing most common use cases in react applications
+This project was created to demonstrate testing most common use cases in react applications.
+This apps show a pokemon if logged in with valid credentials.

 - Form validation
 - Api response with mocking